KqSMea8/AirplayServer/README.md

 * **cmake** (for the build system)
 * **libavahi-compat-libdnssd-dev** (for the bonjour registration)
 * **libssl-dev** (for crypto primitives)
-* **iclient** and Broadcom's OpenMAX stack as present in `/opt/vc` in Raspbian.
+* **ilclient** and Broadcom's OpenMAX stack as present in `/opt/vc` in Raspbian.

-For building on a fresh Raspbian install, these steps should be run in the project's root folder:
+For building on a fresh Raspbian Stretch or Buster install, these steps should be run in the project's root folder:

 ```bash